The philosophy of the curriculum leading to the Doctor of Medicine degree is to impart

 - Candidates will receive notification of the outcome by October 1.

-- Early Decision Program candidates are required to have a minimum composite MCAT score of 503 and a grade-point average of 3.50.
+- EDP candidates are required to have a minimum composite MCAT score of 503 and a grade-point average of 3.50.
 However, having the minimum requirements only allows a student to be considered for an EDP interview.
 It does not guarantee an interview.

 Advanced Standing Transfers